CTSRD-CHERI/cheribuild/README.md

                         List all the targets that would be built --dump-configuration  Print the current configuration as JSON.
-This can be saved to ~/.config/cheribuild.json to make it persistent --print-targets-only, --no-print-targets-only
-                        Don't run the build but instead only print the targets that would be executed (default: 'False') --list-kernels, --no-list-kernels
+This can be saved to ~/.config/cheribuild.json to make it persistent --print-targets-only  Don't run the build but instead only print the targets that would be executed (default: 'False') --list-kernels, --no-list-kernels
                         List available kernel configs to run and exit (default: 'False') --get-config-option KEY